Buying a duplex: An investment strategy

 - Set aside a percentage for regular maintenance, repairs, and insurance.

 - If property taxes are not included in your mortgage payment, add them in separately.

 The remaining amount is what goes towards your mortgage payment.
 Compare this remaining amount with what the mortgage would be on a single-family property, and this will tell you whether buying a duplex will make you a homeowner at a lower cost.

-Based on comparable rents in the area, if you could get $1,000 per month for the rental part of the duplex, you would take half that amount and apply it to the mortgage (the other half would be set aside for expenses).
+Based on comparable rents in the area, if you could get $1,000 per month for the rental part of the duplex, you could take half that amount and apply it to the mortgage and set the other half aside for expenses.
 Deduct $500 and you are left paying $874 for your half of the duplex.
 Compare this to what you would be paying for a single-family home.

 Before proceeding with a purchase like this, be sure to determine the condition of the property and any necessary repairs or other expenses that could affect your bottom line.
 If this is your first time in the market, it’s best to work with an accountant who is familiar with rental properties and can provide expert advice on the value of the property you are considering.